zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-Hai Miyagi-san.
-Teacher say.
-Student do.

-However, there are plenty of other examples in the book that go into substantially more depth; so I'm not overly concerned that this one will lead anyone astray.
-Still, this is more fodder for the 2d. ed.
+That's a fair point.
+However, there are plenty of other examples in the book that go into substantially more depth.
+For example, there is another implementation of a prime number generator on page 73 (Listing 4-8) that I think you'd find more acceptable.
+So I'm not overly concerned that this one will lead anyone astray.

 **JOHN:**